avinashdharan/avinashdharan.com/content/about.md

 Hi there!
 I'm Avinash.

 I'm a Site reliability engineer by profession and I enjoy tinkering around with Technology.
 And I also have a myriad of interests.
-Usually in phases, I get obsessed about certain topics and I end up doing indepth research about it.
-And it can touch a lot of topics like technology, personal finance, health, etc.
+Usually, in phases, I get obsessed with certain topics and I end up doing in-depth research about them.
+And it can be about a variety of topics like technology, personal finance, productivity, health, etc.

-Right now, I have set up a Home lab and have been exploring a lot in that area.
+What I'm working on now: I have set up a Home lab and have been exploring more in that area.

 For my professional credentials , please refer to my [LinkedIn page](https://www.linkedin.com/in/avinashdharan/).